160 Google Ranking Factors (Why Your Website is Dying)

 #155.
 Same IP server Links

-Getting so many links from the same IP server can be also a reason to get penalized.
-Though you can’t know that which website is hosted to which IP server.
+Getting so many links from the same IP server can also be a reason to get penalized.
+Though you can’t know which website is hosted to which IP server.

 #156.
 Trading Links